About this report

 Through MAMP-funded projects, municipalities have moved on average from no commitment towards asset management to commitment and resourcing for the People and leadership competency.

-Graph that demonstrates what level municipalities are on the Asset management readiness scale before and after completing work related to their asset management grant.
-Graph demonstrates that municipalities progress on the scale.
+Graph showing municipalities' level of readiness on the Asset Management Readiness Scale before and after completion of work related to their grant.
+The graph shows that municipalities are progressing on the scale.

 *Overview of levels